ulissigroup/vasp-interactive/patches/README.md

 ## Howto

+`patch.py` modifies the `main.F` and `poscar.F` files of the VASP source code.
 First, make sure you have uncompressed the VASP source code, modified `makefile` and `makefile.include` accordingly, and VASP program can compile succcessfully.
+You can test that by running the **Example 1** in the [TLDR](#tl-dr) section.

 Locate the directory of the Fortran source codes, such as `~/vasp.6.3.0/src`, and use `patch.py` to apply the changes
 ```bash
 git clone https://github.com/ulissigroup/vasp-interactive.git